Changissnz/nu_merchant_principal/README.md

-economic sense, moral protests against gray-zone agents cannot produce permanent changes of their inclusion into a pride, without there being replacement in observable form.
+economic sense, moral protests against gray-zone agents cannot produce permanent changes of their inclusion into a pride, without there being replacement or conversion in observable form.
 Gray-zone agents are an inevitable byproduct of the central product that is the establishment and legacy.
 In an attempt to further express this idea in the "language of poetic justice", the grayness reflected back from the gray-zone agents is the truth of the light that hits them.
 A scientific principle turned quasi because of application onto a category of social constructs.
 But the designing and directing of perception holds in stable or confirmed settings.
 There is a pride.
 The pride has this image and these values.
 Others can choose to align themselves with initiatives put forth by the pride, but the pride cannot let those others completely in, lest they change the image and educate the others on the ways